 Ingredients and substitutions

-Thin sliced red onion can be substituted with sweet onion or Vidalia onion.
+- Onion - Thin sliced red onion can be substituted with sweet onion or Vidalia onion.

-Goat cheese can be substituted with any soft or crumbly cheese you have on hand - feta cheese or mozzarella are great choices.
+- Goat cheese - Can be substituted with any soft or crumbly cheese you have on hand - feta cheese or mozzarella are great choices.

 Puff Pastry Zucchini Tart